 Sun Life Long-Term Disability Denial

 Hard-working Americans prepare for the worst by purchasing long-term disability insurance policies from insurers like Sun Life every day.
-When they need it the most, they file a claim against their policy.
-Claim managers however, don’t treat claimants like valued customers, but like suspects instead.
+When a bad turn of health prevents us from working, it is more-than-reasonable to expect the insurer to live up to its end of the bargain.
+Claim managers however, don’t always treat claimants like valued customers, but like suspects instead.

 At Robinson & Warncke, we can help you file that claim and build an ironclad case file that ensures your claim is processed fairly and quickly.
 Or if you received a Sun Life long-term disability denial, we can help you appeal it.
 Call today to speak to a disability attorney.